explorerhq/sql-explorer/README.rst

     ``EXPLORER_TRANSFORMS = [('user', '<a href="https://yoursite.com/profile/{0}/">{0}</a>')]``

     - And change your query to 'SELECT id AS "user", email FROM user'.
 Explorer will match the "user" column alias to the transform and merge each cell in that column into the template string.
 Cool!
+- **Pivot Table**
+    - Go to the Pivot tab on query results to use the in-browser pivot functionality (provided by Pivottable JS).
+    - Hit the link icon on the top right to get a URL to recreate the exact pivot setup to share with colleagues.
 - **Query Logs**
     - Explorer will save a snapshot of every query you execute so you can recover lost ad-hoc queries, and see what you've been querying.
     - This also serves as cheap-and-dirty versioning of Queries, and provides the 'run count' property and average duration in milliseconds, by aggregating the logs.
+    - You can also quickly share playground queries by copying the link to the playground's query log record -- look on the top right of the sql editor for the link icon.
     - If Explorer gets a lot of use, the logs can get beefy. explorer.tasks contains the 'truncate_querylogs' task that will remove log entries older than <days> (30 days and older in the example below).
     .. code-block:: python